Ausangate

 Includes

-- Entrance ticket to the Ausangate Conservation Area
+- Entrance to the Ausangate Conservation Area

-- Mountain equipment for one night (tent and sleeping bag)
+- Mountain equipment for one night (tent)

 Not Included

-- Personal snacks
+- Personal expenses

-- Personal mountain equipment
+- Personal mountain equipment (Poles, footwear, rain cover)

 Requirements & What to Bring